 We also offer residential and day trips abroad in order to offer pupils first hand experiences of the country that they are studying which can motivate and inspire.
 This allows pupils to communicate using their fledgling language skills in a real context

 Our staff are all committed to maintaining the highest standards of teaching and learning.
 We have all been bitten by the language bug and our enthusiasm for languages bubbles away under the surface of every lesson.

 We have a variety of different expertise and these are employed to good effect as we strive to ensure that pupils enjoy their lessons and achieve beyond their expectations at GCSE.
-We hope that you will support us in our goal to ensure that all pupils get equal access to these opportunities in all lessons across the key stages, and out of school with homework – which is set on Show My Home Work each week and can be accessed via the App.
+We hope that you will support us in our goal to ensure that all pupils get equal access to these opportunities in all lessons across the key stages, and out of school with homework – which is set on Satchel 1 each week and can be accessed via the app.
 Please contact your class teacher via email if you need to have your PIN resent to allow access for you or your son/daughter

 Pupils currently in Year 10 and all new cohorts beyond will be studying the new GCSE for Modern Foreign Languages.
 This new exam does not have any course work and will be examined at the end of the course.